Beekeeping buzzing along in Southern Maryland

 “The amount of honeybee work I have done over the years has exponentially increased,” Briguglio said.
 “With beekeeping, the popularity has really increased over the last 10 or 15 years.
 With that increase comes a lot of new beekeepers and swarms.”

-He told the Maryland Independent that during the late autumn and winter months — to keep him occupied and his operation afloat — he focuses mainly on making equipment and selling beeswax.
+He told The Enterprise that during the late autumn and winter months — to keep him occupied and his operation afloat — he focuses mainly on making equipment and selling beeswax.

 He warned that swarms of bees can easily be hidden in any number of crevices.